encode/django-rest-framework/docs/topics/browsable-api.md

 > &mdash; [Alfred North Whitehead][cite], An Introduction to Mathematics (1911)

 API may stand for Application *Programming* Interface, but humans have to be able to read the APIs, too; someone has to do the programming.
 Django REST Framework supports generating human-friendly HTML output for each resource when the `HTML` format is requested.
-These pages allow for easy browsing of resources, as well as forms for submitting data to the resources using `POST`, `PUT`, `PATCH` and `DELETE`.
+These pages allow for easy browsing of resources, as well as forms for submitting data to the resources using `POST`, `PUT`, and `DELETE`.

 ## URLs